web-push-libs/web-push-php/README.md

 $defaultOptions = [
     'TTL' => 300, // defaults to 4 weeks
-    'urgency' => 'normal', // protocol defaults to "normal" 'topic' => 'new_event', // not defined by default,
-    'batchSize' => 200, // defaults to 1000
+    'urgency' => 'normal', // protocol defaults to "normal". (very-low, low, normal, or high) 'topic' => 'newEvent', // not defined by default.
+Max.
+32 characters from the URL or filename-safe Base64 characters sets 'batchSize' => 200, // defaults to 1000
 ];